akira28/recruiter-autoresponse/README.md

 It does, however, mean that I don't have the time to hop on a call with everyone who reaches out.
 A lot of the time, incoming messages represent a very poor fit indeed.

-I would love to continue the conversation, but before I do, I'd like to know more about the level of seniority that you're looking for
+I would love to continue the conversation, but before I do, I'd like to know more about the level of seniority that you're looking for.

-Can you send along with the company name, a job description, remote info, how the interview process is, and total compensation details for the role?
+Additionally, could you please provide the company name, job description, remote work information, details about the interview process, and total compensation for the role?

 While I very much appreciate the fact that exceptionally talented and engaged recruiters reach out consistently, sorting serious and high-quality opportunities from spam would be a full-time job without an autoresponder.